caseif/Argus/CODE_STYLE.md

 - If it's a serious issue that can't be handled in a reasonable way, or if it's something that would only result from programmer error, terminate the program with the `crash` function (or `crash_ll` if in the `lowlevel` module)

-Exceptions are allowed in tests and are currently used to intercept `crash` calls so that they can be seen by Catch2.

 ## Code Hygiene

 ### Pointers